3dct/open_iA/WEBSOCKETS.md

 ## Client Login

 When a Client connects, the Server must assign them an ID.
-The ID generation algorithm is up to the Server, altought it has to be unique for all currently connected clients.
+The ID generation algorithm is up to the Server, altought it has to be unique for all currently connected clients and objects.

-> [!NOTE]
-> Client ID is not yet used anywhere.
+For easier collaboration, clients should periodically send their viewing position and rotation (tickrate unspecified).
+They are therefore handled like objects and are assigned IDs like objects.

 Server &rarr; Client